“The menopause transition is defined as

 “The transition through menopause looks different for every woman, which results in great variation in how menopause symptoms are managed.
 Some will find that lifestyle changes are enough to keep symptoms at a tolerable level, whereas others find relief with nonprescription remedies.
 Some women will require prescription options to manage their symptoms, and others may benefit from a combination of methods”.4

 In What Is Menopause?
-Understanding the Menopausal Transition the NIA note:
+Managing Menopause Symptoms: What’s Right for You? the NIA note:

 Health Care Provider